5 Easy Ways to Force Quit an App on Mac [2023]

 Force Quit App on Mac with the Apple Menu

-Alternatively, you can press Option (or Alt) + Command + Esc to open the Force Quit window.
+Alternatively, you can press Option (or Alt) + Command + Esc to access the Force Quit window instantly.

 Force Quit Window with Shortcut